Government Shutdown:

-Due to a lapse in federal appropriations, the government has shut down.
-The Department of Interior has issued an updated contingency plan, directing national parks, including Acadia, to remain mostly open, while operating with significantly reduced staff and visitor services.
+During the shutdown, Acadia National Park operated in accordance with the Department of Interior’s 2025 contingency plan, which directed national parks, including Acadia, to remain mostly open, while operating with significantly reduced staff and visitor services.

 Government Shutdown Implications for Acadia, Visitors, and Staff: